building hero

 The Ottawa Curling Club offers many opportunities to play.

-People new to curling are encouraged to check out our Tuesday Getting Started league
+People new to curling are encouraged to check out our Adult Learn to Curl program

 Leagues that are good for individuals or duos to join: